Lecale Coast Trail

 driving direcionsIf you have access to a vehicle / motorbike (or are a super cyclist) then try a driving Whodunit Hunt!
 They all take you to several amazing places, include lovely scenery, and reveal much history.
 Some are circular routes (i.e. start and end points are nearby) while others are linear.
 Directions are given along the route, though sometimes you’ll be on the lookout for signs to navigate to a clue.

-We have nearly 30 Driving Whodunit Hunts available, with more in the pipeline.
+We have 30 Driving Whodunit Hunts available, with more in the pipeline.
 Click on a location link of those available for more detail.
 Map available at the bottom of the page to locate trails in a particular area.

 • In County Antrim are three driving Whodunits – the Antrim Coast trail (starts at Larne), our Antrim Castles trail (starts north Belfast), and our magical Belfast Narnia Trail.